helidon-io/helidon/common/features/README.md

 ## Version 1

 Created by deprecated feature annotation processing.
-This is now obsolete and will be removed from Helidon in version 5.0.0
+This format is obsolete, but remains supported for compatibility with existing feature metadata.

 The registry is stored in each module in `META-INF/helidon/feature-metadata.properties`.
 The following keys are supported: